Burghwood House at Hillcrest Slinfold

 “The staff team has supported young people to access activities within the community that meet young people’s individual interests, which is important in terms of supporting their developing sense of identity.”

 Philosophy of Care

-The nature of the young men, who are typical of those looked after by Hillcrest, include those who have difficulty managing or expressing their feelings in a socially acceptable fashion.
+The nature of the young people, who are typical of those looked after by Hillcrest, include those who have difficulty managing or expressing their feelings in a socially acceptable fashion.
 This generally manifests itself in ‘challenging behaviour’.
 These behaviours are consistently confronted by the adults working at Burghwood House who ensure that firm, fair boundaries underpin a good parenting approach to care.

 Our therapeutic model recognises that all the people we support are individual and our provision is tailored to meet their needs and wishes from the point of admission and throughout their journey with us.

 Clinical support is led by the Head of Clinical Services and is delivered by a core team of clinicians to include Clinical Psychologists, Forensic Psychologists, Psychotherapists, Occupational Therapists and Speech & Language Therapists.